 "When should I apply?"

-Our Training Contracts start in September each year.
+Our training contracts start in September each year.
 If you like the look of our Manifesto and fancy joining us then you will need to be ready to start in the September of the year you're applying for.
-For most of our training contract opportunities, this means you need to apply online by the end of July, two years before your anticipated start date.
-So, for our September 2020 intake, the deadline for applications is 13 July 2018, however we encourage early applications.
+For most of our training contract opportunities, this means you need to apply online, two years before your anticipated start date.
+So, for our 2020 London training contract, the deadline for applications is 13 July 2018, however we encourage early applications.

 "How important is your Application Form?"